kaichen0728/kaichen0728/README.md

 I'm going to *LMH Summer School Program* held by Lady Margaret Hall of the University of Oxford this summer!

-My course will be: Advanced Artificial Intelligence: Deep Unsupervised Learning.
+My course will be: *Advanced Artificial Intelligence: Deep Unsupervised Learning*.